-Yard, Front: The horizontal space between the nearest foundation of a building to the front lot line,
+Yard, Front: The horizontal space between the nearest foundation of a building to the front lot line, extending to the side lines of the lot, and measured as the shortest distance from that foundation to the front lot line.

 Yard, Rear: The horizontal space between the nearest foundation of a building to a rear lot line and that rear lot line, extending to the side lines of the lot, and measured as the shortest distance from the foundation to the rear lot line.
 Corner lots shall have no rear yards, only front yards and side yards.